ballerina-platform/ballerina-release/release-notes/swan-lake-beta4-release-note.md

 float f14 = 0x1A.0p4;
 ```

-- Intervening white spaces are disallowed in the qualified identifier to avoid parsing ambiguity between ternary conditional expression and qualified identifier.
+- Disallowed intervening white spaces in the qualified identifier to avoid parsing an ambiguity between the ternary conditional expression and qualified identifier.

 ```ballerina
 import ballerina/io;